ElliotKillick/windows-vs-linux-loader-architecture/README.md

 ntdll!RtlCloneUserProcess+0x71: FALSE
 ```

-Notably, there are many more instances of synchronizing on the completion of processing all work in the work queue rather than just one work item.
+Notably, there are many more instances of synchronizing on the entire load's completion rather than just the completion of some mapping and snapping work.
 For example, thread initialization (`LdrpInitializeThread`) synchronizes on the former (`LdrpLoadCompleteEvent`).
-The only functions that may synchronize on a single work item are `LdrpLoadDllInternal` (the public `LoadLibrary` function internally calls this), `LdrpInitializeProcess`, and `RtlExitUserProcess`.
+The only functions that may synchronize on `LdrpWorkCompleteEvent` are `LdrpLoadDllInternal` (the public `LoadLibrary` function internally calls this), `LdrpInitializeProcess`, and `RtlExitUserProcess`.

 Comparing the loader's number of calls to `LdrpDrainWorkQueue` in contrast to directly calling `LdrpProcessWork`, we see the former is considerably more prevalent: